The Impact of Web3 Digital Products on the Internet Today

-In fact, misunderstandings about web3 companies and what web3 digital products will be able to do remains a challenge for even seasoned technological thinkers in today’s market.
+In fact, misunderstandings about web3 companies and what web3 digital products will be able to do remain a challenge for even seasoned technological thinkers in today’s market.
 This is understandable to a degree – breakthrough new technologies classically inspire as much caution as they do excitement, after all.

-For around a decade or so, we have cultivated and arranged our entire online lives in what’s known as Web 2.0 – where informal content creators have as much sway, if not more, than traditional publishing houses and organizations.
+For around a decade or so, we have cultivated and arranged our entire online lives in what’s known as Web 2.0, where informal content creators have as much sway, if not more, than traditional publishing houses and organizations.

-Web 2.0 rose from the ashes of the burst of the dotcom bubble, and in a similar way to web3 examples of today, not everyone knew what to do with Web 2.0 when it was coming – only that it was indeed coming and that they needed to prepare their offerings accordingly.
+Web 2.0 rose from the ashes of the burst of the dotcom bubble, and in a similar way to the web3 examples of today, not everyone knew what to do with Web 2.0 when it was coming only that it was indeed coming and that they needed to prepare their offerings accordingly.

 With web3 trends, a more educated forward strategy is made possible – not only because web3 apps often build on the principles of convenience, customization and sharing that have defined the Web 2.0 era, but also because shortcomings within the Web 2.0 framework are now so well documented that solving them is among one of the best web3 examples of innovation around.

 However, let’s not get ahead of ourselves.
 To understand the digital products that will shape web3 apps and the next frontier of the internet, we need to dig a little deeper.